brettz9/executable-builder/README.md

 # Possible todos

+1. Ability to manage previously added items (including if added to extended filebrowser) so that one knows which file types have been associated through this add-on
-1. Include ability to embed configuration information if WebAppFind command line starts to support more configuration options (e.g., full screen mode, or stage of algorithm to require or at which to begin).
+1. Include ability to embed configuration information if WebAppFind command line starts to support more configuration options (e.g., full screen mode, or stage of type-detection algorithm to require or at which to begin).
 1. Build executables which could work in other browsers (if WebAppFind can be ported).
 1. Try installing WebAppFind and ExecutableBuilder extensions globally so each profile (or multiple profiles--e.g., one profile for each WebAppFind method and/or different environments--e.g., multiple tabs but only for HTML reading) can access it? (since --install-global-extension is removed from FF now, should apparently use this instead: https://developer.mozilla.org/en-US/docs/Installing_extensions )
-1. Add AsYouWish (and ExecutableBuilder and WebAppFind) optionally to profile folder (or global?) so apps can have privs from any profile!
-(Ought to be desirable to have easy way to share back from one profile to another though in case people start building independent executables and then decide want to share again so as to allow independent executable)
 1. If WebAppFind implements eval()-like behavior (see its todos for more on this possibility), create batch files (also for Linux/Mac) which pass evalable JS files (or embed JS strings) as a command line argument which will be sent to FF for (privileged) evaluation along with